HYPRSENSE-Project/VHDL-Frontend/README.md

 # VHDL-Frontend

-The current state uses the parser from [hdlConvertor](https://github.com/Nic30/hdlConvertor.git) as engine.
-Using the [Zamiacad](git://git.code.sf.net/p/zamiacad/code) examples and [GHDL](https://github.com/ghdl/ghdl.git) testsuite indicate, that the following AST elements are not yet supported:
+The current state uses the grammar from [hdlConvertor](https://github.com/Nic30/hdlConvertor.git).

- * VhdlBlockDeclarationParser.visitconfiguration_specification
- * VhdlStatementParser.visitCase_statement
- * VhdlStatementParser.visitConcurrent_procedure_call_statement
- * VhdlStatementParser.visitConcurrent_selected_signal_assignment
- * VhdlStatementParser.visitConcurrent_signal_assignment_statement
- * VhdlStatementParser.visitConditional_variable_assignment
- * VhdlStatementParser.visitSelected_signal_assignment
- * VhdlStatementParser.visitSelected_variable_assignments
- * VhdlStatementParser.visitSimple_waveform_assignment
- * VhdlProcessParser.visitAttribute_specification
- * VhdlProcessParser.visitAttribute_declaration
- * ExprParser.visitWaveform_element
+The parser is a complete reimplementation with the goal to create an elaborated versions of the primary unit(s).
+The AST can be found [src/ast/ast_nodes.h](https://github.com/HYPRSENSE-Project/VHDL-Frontend/blob/feature/standalone_parser/src/ast/ast_nodes.h).
+It holds the parsed elements as well as the resolved references after elaboration.

 The grammar is missing the following keywords which are reserved in VHDL2008: